cjdelisle/cjdns/rfcs/Whitepaper.md

 deaggregation benefits the edge ISPs who gain more flexibility in how their network is organized at the cost of the core ISPs whose only defense is the "we will not route that" nuclear option which would no doubt bring about a revolt from the edge ISPs.

-Each of these problems hurts everyone, DDoS forces ISPs to over prevision their lines, denial of service through faux legal action increases the cost of running a community website or ISP since each accusation must be reviewed and it's validity assessed, and address deaggregation means everyone must pay more to have their packets routed through increasingly high power routers, and difficulty of operating a router and getting a block of IP addresses hurts competition in the ISP sphere, thus increasing prices and impeding progress.
+Each of these problems hurts everyone, DDoS forces ISPs to over prevision their lines, denial of service through faux legal action increases the cost of running a community website or ISP since each accusation must be reviewed and its validity assessed, and address deaggregation means everyone must pay more to have their packets routed through increasingly high power routers, and difficulty of operating a router and getting a block of IP addresses hurts competition in the ISP sphere, thus increasing prices and impeding progress.

 ## How?